 - ´Rosa Ann´: This variety will reach a height of 8 to 15 feet tall and 10 to 15 feet wide.
 The fragrant flower spikes are pink.

 - ´Shoal Creek´: This is one of the more commonly available varieties and matures at 10 to 15 feet tall and 15 to 20 feet wide.
-The large, blue-violet flowers are 12-18 inches long.
+The large, blue-violet flowers are 12 to 18 inches long.
 Foliage is resistant to leaf spot.
+In 1983, Goodness Grows Nursery in Lexington, Georgia first introduced this cultivar.